mtribble/Game-Dev-Group-Project/README.md

 	signpost.cs : Causes dialog to appear when player touches boxCollider

-	BattelManager: this is a singleton preserved between scenes that holds player and enemy stats and inventory can be accessed globaly through PlayerManager.Instance.
+	BattleManager: this is a singleton preserved between scenes that holds player and enemy stats and inventory can be accessed globaly through PlayerManager.Instance.